adamwasiak/rockpaperscissors/README.md

   **Unfixed Busg**

-  -At this moment there are no known bugs, which have been identified through testing or user experience.
+  - At this moment there are no known bugs, which have been identified through testing or user experience.
 As noted in the future developments section above there are some opportunities to improve user experience.

 ## Deployment